nim-lang/website/jekyll/_posts/2023-06-02-this-month-with-nim.md

 - hardware accelerated video decode
 - fast 3D graphics (WebGL)

-Now, let us talk about Ferus' other component: ferushtml [FerusHTML](https://github.com/xTrayambak/ferushtml) is a safe, fast and (somewhat) compliant HTML parser that is still being worked on.
+Now, let us talk about Ferus' other component: ferushtml.
+[FerusHTML](https://github.com/xTrayambak/ferushtml) is a safe, fast and (somewhat) compliant HTML parser that is still being worked on.
 It uses a finite-state-motion based parser but we intend to add a consume based parser soon.
 It is *somewhat* fast, it can parse a simple HTML document within 0.1415580014387766 ms, and it also has a utility for dumping a HTMLElement to show it's children in a neatly organized manner.
 It doesn't support attributes yet, but that is the top priority as of right now.